During this course, you will have the opportunity to make and complete a small cylindrical box.

 You will learn methods for creating and finishing forms in sheet metal using techniques such as roll-printing, planishing, soldering and texturing.

-This project is particularly suited to those who wish to learn or improve upon their soldering techniques as there will be multiple seam joins to complete.
+This project is particularly suited to those who wish to learn or improve their soldering techniques, as there will be multiple seam joins to complete.

-You will receive instruction and support in a friendly and creative atmosphere and techniques are taught through practical demonstrations with the emphasis on encouraging students to have a go and to develop their skills.
+You will receive instruction and support in a friendly and creative atmosphere, and techniques will be taught through practical demonstrations, with the emphasis on encouraging students to have a go and to develop their skills.

 Arrival Day - this is the first date listed above

 Courses start early evening.
 Residential students to arrive from 4pm, non-residential students to arrive by 6.45pm.